plforacle/heatwave-turbo/mysql-heatwave-intro/run-queries/run-queries.md

 ## Task 1: Run Queries in HeatWave

-1. If not already connected with SSH, connect to Compute instance using Cloud Shell

-    (Example: **ssh -i ~/.ssh/id_rsa opc@132.145.170...**)
+1. Connect via OCI Console mysql shell

-2. On command Line, connect to MySQL using the MySQL Shell client tool with the following command:
+2. On command Line, use the following command:

     ```bash
     <copy>mysqlsh -uadmin -p -h 10.0.1... --sql </copy>
     ```

 3. Change to the airport database

     Enter the following command at the prompt